-American author and penny stock expert Tim Sykes was born in Orange, Connecticut in 1981.
-He began trading at a young age when his parents gave him full control of his bar mitzvah money (thinking he would lose it all) while he was still in high school.
-As everyone knows he eventually turned this small sum of $12,000 into well over $2 million by trading thousands of crappy penny stocks, by the time he had finished college at Tulane University.
-He has an estimated net worth of $12 million in 2017.
+Tim Sykes is an entrepreneur and penny stock expert born in Orange, Connecticut, in 1981.
+He began trading at a young age when his parents gave him full control of his bar mitzvah money while he was still in high school.
+His parents thought losing the money would teach me a good lesson.
+As everyone knows he eventually turned $12,000 into $2 million trading thousands of penny stocks during his studies at Tulane University.
+He has an estimated net worth of $20 million in 2018.
+Sykes’ wealth has been accumulated through stock trading and his educational business.
+Some of his most profitable business ventures include Profit.ly, StocksToTrade and Investimonials.

-Family and friends wanted him to invest on their behave so he started a hedge fund called the Cilantro Fund during his senior year of college.
-At it’s peak it only had $3 million under management due to his strategy of short selling penny stocks not being scalable.
-Initially it was successful with Barclay’s Group rating his fund as the top short biased hedge fund from 2003-2006 and was listed by Trader Monthly in ”Top 30 under 30” stock traders.
+Due to his success at an early age family and friends wanted him to invest on their behaves.
+This led to Tim starting a hedge fund called the Cilantro Fund during his senior year of college.
+At its peak the fund only had $3 million under management because short selling penny stocks isn’t a scalable strategy.
+You could make $1 to $3 million per year shorting small caps but not $10 million like most hedge funds aim for.
+Initially, it was successful with Barclay Group rating his fund as the top short biased hedge fund from 2003-2006 and was listed in Trader Monthly’s ”30 under 30” as of the top upcoming traders on Wall Street.
 As you would imagine his unique story attracted a lot of media attention.
 He ended up starring in season 1 of the highly popular Wall Street Warriors reality program.

-Tim has made roughly $3 million just through trading alone but makes the most of his money from educating traders through his newsletters, conferences and dvds.
+Tim has made $4.7 million from trading alone but makes the majority of his income from educating others through his newsletters, conferences and dvds.
 His dvds are expensive but mandatory if you want to learn his strategy.
 Check out his store for promotional codes and search eBay to get the best deals.
+Paying full price is not necessary because past students sell them for a fraction of the price on eBay.
+In the past the dvd’s could be downloaded for free on torrent sites but are no longer available.
+Below is the latest list of dvd’s to purchase from the Profit.ly store.

 - Pennystocking Part Deux (in my opinion his best DVD)